IIIF/api/source/auth/2.0/index.md

 This pattern requires the user to interact in the opened tab.
 Typical scenarios are:

 * The user interface presents a login process, in which the user provides credentials to the content provider and the content provider sets an access cookie.
-* The user interface presents a usage agreement, or a content advisory notice, or some other form of clickthrough interaction in which credentials are not required, but deliberate confirmation of terms is required, to set an access cookie.
+* The user interface presents a usage agreement, a content advisory notice, or some other form of clickthrough interaction in which credentials are not required, but deliberate confirmation of terms is required, to set an access cookie.
 * The access service stores the result of a user interaction in browser local storage, which is later available to the token service.

 To support these user-facing interactions, the access service description for the `interactive` profile includes the following additional descriptive properties for constructing a user interface in the client: